dustinpfister/blog_posts/_posts/js-javascript-example.md

 ## 4 - [Fizz buzz](/2020/06/26/js-javascript-example-fizzbuzz)

 Often I need to make the same thing over an over again at least a few times before I even begin to get a clear idea as to how it is that I want to design a system.
+When I first start working out a prototype for an idea on something I often get a basic work proof of that idea, but often there is a great deal wrong with it.
+So I then make a new system where I end up making the whole thing all over again, but now a slightly better system that does not have all the problems of the first prototype.
+This process then often repeats at least a few times until I get something that is fairly solid, or at least good enough.
+This fixxbuzz javaScript example is then an exercise of this sort of thing on a micro scale with a very simple idea, rather than a complex module, or full feature application of some kind.

 ## 5 - [Grid Game Unit Movement](/2020/08/11/js-javascript-example-grid-game-unit-movement/)